How to Self-Publish a Graphic Novel

 With the help of 166 backers, I was lucky enough to raise £5,617 for The Written Graphic Novel.
 As you can imagine I was incredibly pleased, even though the real work was now to begin.

 The first step was to get the artwork done.
 This was down to Mike Shipley, my fantastic artist.
 With the help of a dozen mood-boards, we spent several months plotting out how the artwork could sit alongside the story.
-After storyboarding each page, all 130 of them, Mike got stuck in.
+After storyboarding each page, all 130 of them PLUS the cover design, Mike got stuck in.

 A year and five months after we launched the project, we hit the preparation stage.
-Even though I’m an expert in self-publishing and tour the UK teaching fellow authors how to self-publish books, publishing a graphic novel was new territory for me.
-As I do all the typesetting for my own print books there was a steep learning curve, consisting of ink densities, DPIs, CMYK versus RGB, PDF compression and all the other aspects that come with moving from black and white print-ready files to full colour printing.
+Even though I'm an expert in self-publishing and tour the UK teaching fellow authors how to self-publish books, publishing a graphic novel was new territory for me.
+As I do all the typesetting for my print books, there was a steep learning curve, consisting of ink densities, DPIs, CMYK versus RGB, PDF compression, and all the other aspects that come with moving from black and white print-ready files to full-color printing.
 However, it was a rewarding process.
-It taught me a lot and I was especially glad for the experience as I was able to pass the knowledge onto the authors that I help self-publish.
+It taught me a lot, and I was especially glad for the experience as I was able to pass the knowledge onto the authors that I help self-publish.

 Formatting and self-publishing